Pisa

 A quiet city

-Pisa is the historic location of schools of medicine.
+Pisa is the centuries-old location of schools of medicine and other guild professions.

 The Duomo

 By the end of WW II, the campanile was leaning so far that the city feared it would collapse.
-Engineers stabilized it and were able to reduc the lean to a manageable amount.
+Engineers stabilized it and were able to reduce the lean to a manageable amount.